 2.Material performance comparison

-In ordinary PCB boards, epoxy resin and fiberglass boards are used.
+In ordinary refractory ceramic fiber board, epoxy resin and fiberglass boards are used.
 Except for fiberglass boards, the rest are organic.
 Therefore, chemical reactions are prone to occur under cosmic rays’ irradiation, changing its molecular structure, and deforming the product.
 This is the reason why it cannot be used in aerospace.

 Compared with ceramics, common PCB substrates have lower density and lighter weight, which is conducive to long-distance transportation.
 Epoxy resin boards have high toughness and are not fragile.